-The Italian pianist Sergio Fiorentino (1927-1998) exceptionally detested any superficial gestures and facial expressions when sitting at his instrument.
+Sergio Fiorentino (1927-1998) exceptionally detested any superficial gestures and facial expressions when sitting at his instrument.
 In that respect and in his general view on making music he was true to pianists like Rachmaninov and Moiseiwitsch.
 The utmost technical difficulties were executed by his hands, and he showed neither strain nor superfluous movements, also never compromising in tempo.
 His hands always close to the keys, he exerted wonders of clear articulation and full piano tone.
 Never did he sacrifice the music to show off his tremendous technical endowments.
-Rhine Classics' complete collection will span more than 20 CDs to comprehensively represent all the significant "non-commercial" recordings left by Fiorentino (from Master's Private Archive), in top sound.
+Rhine Classics' collection will comprehensively represent all the significant "non-commercial" recordings left by Fiorentino (from Master's Private Archive), in top-quality remastered sound.

 NEW 2022 release:

 |RH-026 | 1CD | early live & unissued takes||Vol.4